THE RESIDENTS

 The Residents biography

-The Residents formed in the early '70's travelling from Louisiana to San Francisco, experimenting with tape and any media they can get their hands on, and recording plenty of music to suit themselves.
+The Residents formed in the late 60's travelling from Louisiana to San Francisco, experimenting with tape and any media they can get their hands on, and recording plenty of music to suit themselves.
 The Residents had to get out of Louisiana, they were a very odd group of people who couldn't stand that setting and had to get out.
 On the way The Residents seemed to have made a slight name for themselves as oddities, so a man named Philip "Snakefinger" Lithman decided to come down and check them out from England.
 On the way he picked up a man named N. Senada, who ended up highly contributing to The Residents' technological absurd recordings by presenting philosophies and theories to The Residents to keep their music highly original and odd.
 It then set off from there, with tons of concept albums, and quite the iconic presence in the mid '70's known as the four guys in the eyeball masks who have never released their names (they want their music to be recognized, not them).
 This anonymous group of men toyed with tape experimentation and the latest technology in creating bold and pioneering electronic music covering a whole lot of ground, destroying pop songs with their signature style, creating extremely catchy oddball songs, and later covering people like James Brown, Elvis Presley, and Hank Williams into entire albums, deconstructing their known songs with their signature style.
 The Residents are highly intelligent and insightful, creating many concept albums in which they devote entire concerts to acting out.
 These became more often in the early '80's until today, where their rare live appearances can't be missed.
 The Residents also over their careers are the first pioneers of music video, and mixed media combined with their groundbreaking music.
 What you're going to be hearing is dissonant, catchy, electronic, extremely odd yet intelligent, the famous Louisiana voice of the main Resident, wickedly conceptual deconstructed pop and adventurous experimentation.
 There is nothing like The Residents, there is a sound that cannot be copied here.
 The closest you can get is the absurdity of FRANK ZAPPA, a far more unconventional DEVO, and the writing style of CAPTAIN BEEFHEART, the first and third mentioned The Residents' are huge fans of.
 The Residents create their music in isolation and have said to not have listened to other people's music in years, just to retain their style.
-Their members are completely unknown, the only named collaboraters are M...read more
+The...

 THE RESIDENTS Videos (YouTube and more)